 Warming up your vocal folds is very important because it is linked to how well they will perform.
 The voice warm-up should never be done on full volume, and if it’s hurting, then you are forcing it.

-– The lip roll: it starts with your lips connected and letting the air get out through your lips while making your lips vibrate (and slightly tingle).
+It starts with your lips connected and letting the air get out through your lips while making your lips vibrate (and slightly tingle).
 These can be sung on scales or simply low to high notes and vice-versa.
 Lip rolls also engage your diaphragm, thus it is a good way to start engaging your body with the singing.

 Here’s another one of Eric Arceneaux’s vocal warm-up demonstrations:

-- The humming: start by making the “mmm” sound whilst imagine having a small wild apple in your mouth when doing this exercise, as it adds depth to the sound and it takes away from the strain on the vocal folds and facial muscles.
+Start by making the “mmm” sound whilst imagine having a small wild apple in your mouth when doing this exercise, as it adds depth to the sound and it takes away from the strain on the vocal folds and facial muscles.
 This exercise can be performed on scales or arpeggios too.
 Just remember not to go too high up, rather stay in your comfortable vocal range.

-- The vowels: warming up on vowels helps to condition your tone.
+Warming up on vowels helps to condition your tone.
 You can sing vowels such as “aa-ee-ah-oh-oo” or “aa-ee-ei-oh-oo” either on the same note or move up and down a scale.
 The secret is to sing all the vowels on one breath and then inhale and sing all over again.

-- The sirens: this sound is imitating the vehicle siren by doing extended pitch glide on different sounds like “si-nnnnnng”, “rrrrrrr”, “brrr”, “aaaa” etc.
+This sound is imitating the vehicle siren by doing extended pitch glide on different sounds like “si-nnnnnng”, “rrrrrrr”, “brrr”, “aaaa” etc.